 Land Restrictions and Views

-The shape and layout of the land is more important than you may realize.
+The shape and layout of the land are more important than you may realize.
 Mature trees, walkways, garages, and utility restrictions will need to be considered.

 Think about the views from each room.
 Which room takes advantage of that view best?